-For the district or school as a whole, the actual points earned and the total possible points will be reported for each indicator.
-The points earned will be combined, weighted according to the weightings described above, and calculated into a percentage of possible points for the all students group.
-The same will be done for the lowest performing students group.
-The two percentages of possible points values will then be averaged, resulting in the district’s or school’s overall criterion-referenced target percentage.
+For the district or school as a whole, the actual points earned and the total possible points are reported for each indicator.
+The points earned are combined, weighted according to the weightings described above, and calculated into a percentage of possible points for the all students group.
+The same is done for the lowest performing students group.
+The two percentages of possible points values are then averaged, resulting in the district’s or school’s annual criterion-referenced target percentage.
 The goal is to earn 75 percent or higher, which represents meeting targets.
-An example of this calculation for a non-high school is displayed in the table below.
+An example of this annual calculation for a non-high school is displayed in the table below.